vExcess/JITLang/README.md

 Array arr = new int[](3);
 Array arr = new float[](3);

-// Object can store any type of object including arrays Object arr = new int[](3);
+// Object can store any type of object including arrays, functions, and strings Object arr = new int[](3);
 Object arr = new float[](3);